-Rules define what a policy should do in response to a specific type of metric.
-Each rule consists of a condition and of settings for the metrics generated by the policy.
-The condition is the part of a policy that describes the source.
-The settings enable you to configure the metrics that BSM Connector sends to OMi.
+Rules define the action a policy should take in response to a specific type of incoming metric.
+Each rule consists of the following:

+- · A condition for the incoming data

+- The condition is the part of a policy that describes the data source.

+- · Settings for the outgoing event

+The settings define the actual metric data that BSM Connector sends to OMi.

 A policy must contain at least one rule.
-If the policy contains multiple rules, it is important to remember that the rules are evaluated in a specific order, and that when one condition is matched, no additional rules will be evaluated.
+If the policy contains multiple rules, they are evaluated consecutively.
+After the condition is matched in one rule, rule evaluation stops.

 In the BSM Connector user interface, click in the toolbar.
-Then click Metric > XML File.
+Then click Metric > !!!
+XML File.

-• Store on matched rule.
-If matched, BSM Connector stores metrics in a buffer until a maximum number of records or a maximum amount of time are reached.
-These metrics are sent to OMi when they are requested.
-The metrics use the settings defined for the rule.
-If you do not configure these settings, the default settings are used.

-- Suppress on matched rule.
+- Store on matched rule.
+If matched, BSM Connector stores metrics in a buffer until a maximum number of records or a maximum amount of time is reached.
+These metrics are sent to OMi when they are requested, and they use the settings defined for the rule.
+If you do not configure these settings, the default settings are used. - Suppress on matched rule.
 If matched, BSM Connector stops processing. - Suppress on unmatched rule.
 If not matched, BSM Connector stops processing.

-Each time a metrics policy runs, it extracts raw data from its defined data source and builds a metric structure.
+Each time a metric policy runs, it extracts raw data from its defined data source and builds a metric structure.